kivattt/weird-thing/README.md

 ## Controls
 Double-click to create a new point\
 Right-click to delete a point\
 Hold left-click to select multiple points.
-Move them or press Delete to delete the selected points
+Move them or press Delete to delete the selected points\
+Hold Ctrl to only show circles belonging to the hovered point